thanhndbkhn/authenticator/README.md

 Application with React + Mobx (Typescript)
 ## Usage

-Then, client app can use at port: 3000
+Client app can use at port: 3000
 ## How to run in development
 Please follow these steps
 ```bash